Choose your settings

 Start saving as early as possible

-Make the most of tax-advantaged savings plans
+Make the most of registered savings plans

-First home savings account (FHSA)
+First home savings account (FHSA)2

-Home Buyers' Plan
+Home Buyers’ Plan (HBP)2

-Take advantage of government and municipal programs
+Make the most of government and municipal programs

-Look for tax credits and incentives
+Tax credits and other incentives

-Before you start house-hunting
+Before you start house hunting

 Making a detailed budget that lists your income, expenses and debts is a good place to start.
 This will help you determine how big a mortgage you can afford.
 You can use an online tool to help.
 This information will help your advisor get an accurate picture of your financial situation and suggest an appropriate amount to borrow.